fpaezf/CS2-rcon-tool/README.md

-⚠️# THIS TOOL IS DEPRECTATED
+# THIS TOOL IS DEPRECATED
-This tool is still functional but will not receive any updates in favor of this new RCON tool: https://github.com/fpaezf/CS2-RCON-Tool-V2
+⚠️This tool is still functional but will not receive any updates in favor of this new RCON tool: https://github.com/fpaezf/CS2-RCON-Tool-V2

 -------------------------------------------------------------------------------------------------------------